Softwave/radix-app/README.md

 # radix-app

- An app made with Aurelia and TypeScript that converts numbers from one base to another
+An app made with Aurelia and TypeScript that converts numbers from one base to another.

+Just add to the homescreen on iOS!